Pete Rose: National Baseball Hall of Fame eligibility

-Previous reinstatement efforts
+Previous unsuccessful reinstatement efforts

 In 1992, Rose applied for reinstatement.
-Fay Vincent, who as deputy commissioner had played a key role in negotiating the agreement banning Rose before becoming Commissioner after Giamatti's death, never acted on Rose's application.
-In September 1998, Rose applied for reinstatement with Vincent's successor Bud Selig, but Selig also never acted on it.
+Fay Vincent, who as deputy commissioner had played a key role in negotiating the agreement banning Rose before becoming commissioner after Giamatti's death, never acted on Rose's application.
+In September 1998, Rose applied for reinstatement with Vincent's successor, Bud Selig, but Selig also never acted on it.

 In public comments, Selig said he saw no reason to reconsider Rose's punishment.
 In March 2003, he acknowledged that he was considering Rose's application, leading to speculation that Rose's return might be imminent.
 Ultimately, Selig took no action.

 Representatives for Rose applied in 2015 for reinstatement with Selig's successor, Rob Manfred.
 On December 15 of that year, Manfred rejected the request.
 Manfred stated that Rose had not been forthcoming about his gambling and that Rose (who by this time was living in Las Vegas) was still betting on baseball.
-Although Rose was placing legal bets by this time, MLB had long barred players, managers and coaches from any form of gambling on baseball, legal or otherwise.
+Although Rose was placing legal bets by this time, MLB had long barred players, managers, and coaches from any form of gambling on baseball, legal or otherwise.
 He also felt that Rose did not have "a mature understanding of his wrongful conduct" and the damage it had done to the game.
 For these reasons, Manfred concluded that allowing him back in the game would be an "unacceptable risk".

 In 2020, Rose, along with his lawyers, once again applied for reinstatement in the wake of the Houston Astros sign stealing scandal.
 In his petition, he stated that his gambling did not affect the outcome of games, whereas other players who used steroids or used electronic signs to steal catchers' signals, did affect games, yet were not banned.
 He also sent a petition to the Hall of Fame's board of directors, asking them to repeal their 1991 ban on players on the ineligible list.
 Neither Manfred nor the Hall of Fame's directors responded to this petition.

 In 2022, Rose again applied for reinstatement.
 In a letter to Manfred, he stated that he "still think[s] every day about what it would mean to be considered for the Hall of Fame".
-Manfred quickly rejected the request, and stated that any Hall of Fame discussions would be deferred to the Veteran's Committee.
+Manfred quickly rejected the request and stated that any Hall of Fame discussions would be deferred to the Veteran's Committee.

-When asked in March 2023 about whether or not MLB's emerging partnerships with sportsbooks would have an effect on Rose's ban, Manfred quickly shot down speculation about possible reinstatement, and later affirmed his stance when further asked about it at that season's All-Star Game.
+When asked in March 2023 about whether or not MLB's emerging partnerships with sportsbooks would have an effect on Rose's ban, Manfred quickly shot down speculation about possible reinstatement and later affirmed his stance when further asked about it at that season's All-Star Game.